 Q: What do you do here at Sargent?
 What are your typical responsibilities?

-A: Let me grab my business card and see what it says on here. [laughs] It says I’m the Southern Maine operations manager.
+A: Let me grab my business card and see what it says on here. [laughs] It says I’m the VP of Operations, New England.
 On a typical day, my main responsibility is allocating resources — whether that’s manpower, equipment, or both — to all of the different jobs Sargent works on in the Southern Maine region.

 Q: What is the biggest challenge of your role?